khatakslied/usdeem-app/PULL_REQUEST_TEMPLATE.md

 # How Has This Been Tested?

 Please describe the tests that you ran to verify your changes.
-Provide instructions so we can reproduce.
-Please also list any relevant details for your test configuration.
+Please also list any relevant details for your test configuration:

 ...